webpro/dyson/README.md

 The `template` object may contain properties of the following types:

-* A `Function` will be invoked with arguments _(params, query, body, cookies, headers)_
+* A `Function` will be invoked with arguments `(params, query, body, cookies, headers)`.
 * Primitives of type `String`, `Boolean`, `Number`, `Array` are returned as-is
 * An `Object` will be recursively iterated.
-* A `Promise` will be resolved (and replaced with the resolved value).
+* A `Promise` will be replaced with its resolved value.

-Note: the `template` can also be a _function_ returning the actual data.
-The template function itself is also invoked with arguments _(params, query, body, cookies, headers)_.
+Note: the `template` itself can also be a _function_ returning the actual data.
+The template function itself is also invoked with arguments `(params, query, body, cookies, headers)`.

-## Images

-In addition to configured endpoints, dyson registers a [dummy image service](http://github.com/webpro/dyson-image) at `/image`.
-E.g. requesting `/image/300x200` serves an image with given dimensions.

-This service is a proxy to [Dynamic Dummy Image Generator](http://dummyimage.com/) by [Russell Heimlich](http://twitter.com/kingkool68).

 ## Defaults